The teampowering ARIES

 I am an Ikerbasque Professor at BC3.
 I started out as a Theoretical Ecologist and had a long parallel career as a Scientific Software Designer and Engineer.
 After carrying out research in many fields of Ecology, I worked during 15 years in ecological economics at the universities of Maryland and Vermont.
 I have authored or coauthored 150+ scientific publications, and have been recipient of major research grants from the US National Science Foundation, the European Union, the UK Natural Environment Research Council (NERC), UNEP-WCMC and other institutions and NGOs.

 I am a Research Associate Fellow at BC3, the Spanish National Hub at the WestMED Blue Economy Initiative and the Assistance Mechanism for the Atlantic Action Plan.
 I work since many years as a marine scientist in different lines of marine and coastal research applied to Marine Spatial Planning; Ecosystem Services Mapping, Modelling, and Valuation; Integrated Coastal Zone Management; Biological Valuation and Blue Economy.
-My current research interests are mainly focused on the use of ARIES for decision-support tools and the implementation of European directives.
+My research interests are mainly focused on the use of ARIES for decision-support tools and the implementation of European directives.

 I am a Research Associate at CzechGlobe and Scenario Analyst at UK CEH, interested in future social-ecological scenarios, sustainability pathways and values of ecosystem services.
 My PhD focused on ecosystem services assessments, including modelling ecosystem services trade-offs for local landscape planning in UNESCO Biosphere Reserves in Czech Republic and mapping ecosystem services for SEEA EA in Kyrgyzstan.
 I have been involved in the IPBES Regional Assessment for Europe and Central Asia, IPBES Values Assessment and the Ecosystem Services Partnership.